Poland's new prime minister vows to press the West to continue helping neighboring Ukraine

 Duda, an ally of the former government, had delayed the power transition as long as he could.
 He was on a visit to Switzerland and did not attend Tusk's speech.

-The 67-year-old Tusk has vowed to restore foreign ties strained by the Law and Justice-led government, which bickered even with allies likes Germany and Ukraine and was at odds with the EU over legal changes that eroded the independence of the nation's judicial branch.
+The 67-year-old Tusk has vowed to restore foreign ties strained by the Law and Justice-led government, which bickered even with allies such as Germany and Ukraine and was at odds with the EU over legal changes that eroded the independence of the nation's judicial branch.

 Tusk's Cabinet includes a former foreign minister, Radek Sikorski, taking up that role again.
 Adam Bodnar, a respected human rights lawyer and former ombudsman, was tapped as justice minister.